tamag0

 Every memory has a visibility:

-• Private — the companion's own working knowledge: its identity, its relationship with its human, its day-to-day observations.
+• Private (default) — the companion's own working knowledge: its identity, its relationship with its human, its day-to-day observations.

 Context that survives everything